-What a telephone system (link to Types of Commercial Phone Systems) is, the different types of technology available and their advantages and disadvantages;
+- What a telephone system is, the different types of technology available and their advantages and disadvantages.

-The key benefits of today’s telephone systems and applications (link to Basic Telephone System Features);
+- The key benefits of today’s telephone systems and applications.

-The relationship (link to 8.
-Sales Process for Telephone Systems) between manufacturers, telephone systems sales and service agent (also referred to as telephone systems dealers) and network providers
+- The relationship between manufacturers, telephone systems sales and service agent (also referred to as telephone systems dealers) and network providers.

-What you should take into consideration (link to 9) when buying a telephone system;
+- What you should take into consideration when buying a telephone system.

-The right telephone network services (link to 8) (provided by Telcos like Telstra or Optus) to get the most out of your telephone system and ways to reduce the total cost of ownership for the solution you have specified;
+- The right telephone network services to get the most out of your telephone system and ways to reduce the total cost of ownership for the solution you have specified.

 Types of Commercial Phone Systems